Nowshin1077/Undergrad_ek-er-vhitor-shob/README.md

 # Undergraduate
-Most of the materials and works during my undergrad are here as backup.
+Most of the materials and academic works during my undergrad are here in this repo.

 Short overview:
 - Semester-2:  Structured programming language (C) lab codes.